xianlinbox/daily_practise/aws-solution-architect/design_network_connectivity_strategy.md

 # The AWS resources that supports network connection

+## Route 53

+scalable and highly available Domain Name System (DNS) web service.
+It mainly support 3 features:

+### Domain registration

+Acts as a domain registrer, enabling you to register and manage domain names.

+- Register new domains directly through Route 53.
+- Manage domain transfers and renewals.
+- Automates DNS configuration for newly registered domains.

+### DNS Services

+Routes traffic for your domains to AWS resources or other web applications using DNS records.

+Support Record Type:

+- A (Address): Maps a domain to an IPv4 address.
+- AAAA (IPv6 Address): Maps a domain to an IPv6 address.
+- CNAME (Canonical Name): Maps an alias domain to another domain.
+- MX (Mail Exchange): Directs emails to the appropriate mail server.
+- NS (Name Server): Specifies the authoritative name servers for a domain.
+- TXT (Text): Adds text-based information, commonly used for verification.
+- SRV (Service): Specifies the location of a service.
+- Alias: A Route 53-specific record type that points to AWS resources like CloudFront distributions, ELBs, or S3 buckets.

+Route 53 can config routing policy to decide return which record:

+- Simple
+- latency
+- failover
+- geo
+- weights

+Route 53 provide 2 kinds of hoste zone to host the records:

+- public hosted zone: domains accessible over the internet.
+- private hosted zone: DNS resolution within one or more VPCs

+Route53 support health check:

+- Monitors the health of endpoints (e.g., web servers, AWS resources).
+- Configurable for HTTP, HTTPS, or TCP checks.
+- DNS Failover: Automatically routes traffic away from unhealthy endpoints to healthy ones.
+- Calculated Health Checks: Aggregates results from other health checks.
+- ntegrates with CloudWatch Alarms for proactive monitoring.

+### Health check and monitoring:

+## Route 53 Resolver

+designed for DNS query resolution between AWS and hybrid environments.
+It enables communication between on-premises data centers and AWS VPCs or across multiple VPCs.

+- Inbound DNS queries: resolve from on-prem to aws resources.
+- Outbound DBS queries: resolve from aws VPC to on-prem
+- support forward queries to another DNS servers

 ## Direct Connection

 Establish a dedicated connection from an on-premises network to one or more VPCs.